RYB Subtractive Colour Model

 A subtractive colour model combines different hues of a colourant such as a pigment, paint, ink, dye or powder to produce other colours.

-- CMYK printing typically uses white paper which has good reflective properties and then adds cyan, magenta, yellow and black ink or toner to produce colour.
+• CMYK printing typically uses white paper with good reflective properties and then adds cyan, magenta, yellow and black ink or toner to produce colour.

-- Shadows are produced by adding black to both saturated or desaturated hues.
+• Shadows are produced by adding black to both saturated and desaturated hues.

 Diagrams are free to download